Prospects for observing the missing $2D$ and $1F$ charmonium states around 4 GeV: The missing and -wave charmonium states

+The major radiative decay channel of $\chi_{c4} (4076)$ is $\chi_{c4} (4076) \to 1^3D_3 \gamma$, with the width of 269 keV and a relatively large branching ratio of about 0.7\%.
+Regarding the $F$-wave states, we observe from Tables \ref{Ftable} that their primary electromagnetic decay channel is to $D$-wave states.
 For the $1F$ states, the decay channels with the largest widths follow a trend similar to that of the $D$-wave states.
-For instance, the most significant decay channel for the $1^3F_2$ state is $1^3F_2 \rightarrow 1^3D_1 \gamma$, with a decay width of 439.69 keV, which is notably large.
-For the $1^1F_3$, $1^3F_3$, and $1^3F_4$ states, the major decay channels are to $1^1D_2 \gamma$, $1^3D_2 \gamma$, and $1^3D_3 \gamma$, with decay widths of 249.14 keV, 295.43 keV, and 269.26 keV, respectively.
-Notably, the strong decay width of the $1^3F_2$ state in our calculations is 112.48 MeV, meaning the branching ratio for the $1^3F_2 \rightarrow 1^3D_1 \gamma$ channel is approximately 0.4\%.
-This could be detectable in future experiments.
-Similarly, the branching ratio for the $2D \rightarrow 2P \gamma$ channel is also significant.
-Since the $2^3D_2$, $2^1D_2$, and $2^3D_3$ states have not yet been observed, we suggest further investigation into the radiative decay channels involving the $2P$ states.
+For instance, the most significant decay channel for the $1^3F_2$ state is $1^3F_2 \rightarrow 1^3D_1 \gamma$, with a decay width of 440 keV, which is notably large.
+For the $1^1F_3$, $1^3F_3$, and $1^3F_4$ states, the major decay channels are to $1^1D_2 \gamma$, $1^3D_2 \gamma$, and $1^3D_3 \gamma$, with decay widths of 249 keV, 295 keV, and 269 keV, respectively.
+Our results reveal that the broadest partial radiative widths correspond to transitions where both the initial and final states have the same quantum numbers $n$ and $S$ for $D$ and $F$ states, and their total angular momenta differ by one ($\Delta J=1$).
+Following the gradual discovery of the ground states of $D$-wave charmonium mesons, there is increasing optimism that the $2D$ and $1F$ states will be identified in future experimental efforts.

-The radiative decay behaviors of $2D$ states and $3D$ states are almost identical.
-The $2F$ and $3F$ states follow the same pattern as the $1F$ states, but as the principal quantum number $n$ increases, the radiative decay widths decrease.

-Our results reveal that the broadest partial radiative widths correspond to transitions where both the initial and final states have the same quantum numbers $n$ and $S$ for $D$ and $F$ states.